 Breast milk is, in a word, groovy

 Breast milk is a testament to the artful design of the human body.
 It has helpful antibacterial properties, it adapts over time to accommodate the growing child’s nutritional needs, and the body can generally generate it as long as there is a demand.
 For those with the time, resources, and wherewithal to breastfeed, its efficiency and benefits make it an obvious recommendation for health practitioners.

 Industrial formula isn’t always safe or available

 Pushing more mothers to breastfeed could produce better public policy for parents

 A main factor that prevents mothers from breastfeeding is the need to quickly return to work, sometimes in jobs that make no accommodation for lactating mothers.
-Increasing the number of women who breastfeed ups the urgency to set policy on matters like paid maternity leave, availability of lactation rooms and time to pump, and access to services that support breastfeeding.
+Increasing the number of women who breastfeed ups the urgency to set policy on matters like paid maternity leave, the availability of lactation rooms, time to pump as well as access to services that support breastfeeding.
+If the workforce would accommodate breastfeeding mothers and their needs, maybe more new mothers would be willing to choose the breastfeeding route instead of feeling like once they returned from maternity leave, they would be punished or burdened because of it.

 The Bottom Line: Twenty-first-century humans have two perfectly good options for feeding newborns and infants: Breast and bottle.
 With the science of the presumed advantages of breastfeeding still at the jury, it seems more sensible to educate parents on all available options rather than applying a one-size-fits-all approach to infant feeding.
 Where do you stand on this debate?
 How would you feed your infants?